 - That the smartphone can be confiscated for poor behavior

-Waqas Khan, PureVPN, @Waqas_tweets
+Waqas Khan, PureVPN

-While the ownership of smartphone among students has increased, the security risks associated with using it are greater than before.
+While the ownership of smartphones among students has increased, the security risks associated with using them are greater than before.
 Students tend to share more through the usage of messaging services rather than phone calls or e-mail.
 This, in turn, increases the vulnerability of their sensitive information which is present in the form of chat logs, pictures, voice notes, videos, check-ins, etc.

 Keeping your information – whether it’s school information or personal information – safe and secure is a concern for most students.
-Whilst a passcode is used on almost all smartphones, four digit numbers and simple dot connections can be dangerous in the wrong hands putting important and confidential data and files in jeopardy.
+Whilst a passcode is used on almost all smartphones, four-digit numbers and simple dot connections can be dangerous in the wrong hands putting important and confidential data and files in jeopardy.

 There are apps out there that offer a second level of security and many even allow to pick and choose which apps and data require additional protection.
 Also known as vault apps, the majority can erase protected data after a number of unsuccessful login attempts if you take regular backups.